gemmie/tynka-blog/content/posts/post-1-cache.md

 There are a few headers commonly used in caching:

 * `Cache-Control` - holds instructions - in both requests and responses that control caching in browsers and shared caches (eg. Proxies, CDNs).
 Response instructions:
+  * `private` - response can be stored only in private caches.
-  * `max-age=N` - indicates that the response remains fresh until N seconds after the response is generated.
+  * `max-age=N` - response remains fresh until N seconds after the response is generated.
 Tells cache that it can store the response and reuse it as long as it's fresh.
   * `no-cache` - means that the response can be stored in cache, but it must be validated with the origin server before each reuse.
 It does not mean `don't store`.
   * `must-revalidate` - response can be stored in cache and reused while fresh, but should validate with server if stale.
   * `no-store` - cache should not be stored for this response.
-  * `private` - response can be stored only in private caches.
 * `Etag` - entity tag, response header, an identifier for a specific resource - if the response for a URL has changes, a new ETag value must be generated.
 * `Vary` - describes the parts of the request message aside from method and URL that influenced the content of the response.
 It takes comma separated header names as directives.